On P^1-stabilization in unstable motivic homotopy theory: Weakly-cellular resolutions of spaces and consequences

 In this section, we amplify some of the results of the previous section.
-We begin in Section~\ref{ss:refinedwhitehead} by constructing refinements of the classical Whitehead and Postnikov towers taking weak $S^{p,q}$-cellularity into account: the $k$-invariants in the refined towers can be taken to be $\pone$-infinite loop spaces (see Amplification~\ref{amplification:2-eff-whitehead}).
-We then deduce a number of consequences of this refinement including refined cellularity estimates on various kinds of loop spaces (Proposition~\ref{prop:unstableconnectivityofloopspaces}), fibers, cofibers and we establish versions of the Whitehead theorem taking cellularity into account.
-We also show that weak and strong cellularity agree in favorable cases.
+We begin in Section~\ref{ss:refinedwhitehead} by constructing refinements of the classical Whitehead and Postnikov towers taking weak $S^{p,q}$-cellularity into account: the $k$-invariants in the refined towers can be taken to be $\pone$-infinite loop spaces under suitable hypotheses (see Amplification~\ref{amplification:2-eff-whitehead}).
+We then deduce a number of consequences of this refinement including refined cellularity estimates on various kinds of loop spaces (Proposition~\ref{prop:unstableconnectivityofloopspaces}), fibers and cofibers.
+We also show that weak and strong cellularity agree under appropriate hypotheses.